 “The entry and circulation regime in France and Spain for foreigners holding an Andorran residence permit is identical to that applicable to foreigners holding a French or Spanish residence permit.”

 Foreign residents of either Spain or France are allowed unrestricted travel to other Schengen member states for periods up to 90 days.
-Stays longer than this will likely require a residence permit.
+Stays longer than this will.

 In theory, according to Decree no. 2003-740, foreign residents of Andorra have these same rights.